The fundamental theorem of cubical small cancellation theory: Non-positively curved cube complexes

-In this section we give a brief exposition of cube complexes, following \cite{special} or \cite{hierarchy} and prove the version of Greendlinger's Lemma for CAT(0) cube complexes.
+In this section we give a brief exposition of cube complexes, following \cite{special} or \cite{hierarchy} and prove Theorem \ref{0.3}.
 The approach applied here will be later adapted in the proof of the main theorem.